Fantasia in F minor (Schubert): Structure

-First movement
+I. Allegro molto moderato

 The piece opens with a lyrical melody with dotted rhythms that is reminiscent of the Hungarian style.
 The theme is eventually repeated in F major, before briefly repeating in F minor, and transitioning into a somber, almost funereal, second theme.
 After developing the two themes, he eventually returns to a version of the second theme in F major, which modulates into F♯ minor for the start of the second movement.

-Second movement
+II.
+Largo

 The second movement opens with an angry, somewhat turbulent fortissimo theme in F♯ minor.
 While marked largo, the frequently double-dotted first theme lends a great deal of tension to this movement.
 Eventually the first theme gives way to a quiet, lyrical second theme.
 The first theme is reprised, ending on the C♯ major dominant.
 Schubert had recently heard Paganini's second violin concerto, whose second movement inspired the themes here.

-Third movement
+III.
+Scherzo.
+Allegro vivace

 Following the F♯ minor, agitated second movement, the third movement scherzo is a bright, lively movement in the same key, reminiscent of the scherzos of other works Schubert wrote at this time, like those of his piano trios.
 After a delicate D major trio, the scherzo returns, at first seemingly in F♯ minor.
 The repeat of the scherzo shifts between A major and F♯ minor, ultimately ending on C♯ octaves that drive into a transition back toward F minor for the finale.

-Finale
+IV.
+Finale.
+Allegro molto moderato

 The finale begins with a restatement of the first movement's primary theme in both F minor and F major, before transitioning into a fugue based on its second theme.
 The fugue builds to a climax, ending abruptly on the C major dominant, instead of resolving into either F major or minor.
 After a bar of silence, the first theme briefly reprises, building rapidly to concluding chords that echo the second theme before subsiding into a quiet end.
 It has been called "the most remarkable cadence in the whole of Schubert's work", as he manages to condense the dichotomies of the two themes into the final eight bars of the work.